ergon/airlock-minikube-example/README.md

   :warning: Using different versions may cause problems.
 * Install [kubectl].
-* A Docker Hub account with access to the private repositories:
+* Access to the public repositories:
+    * `hub.docker.com/r/ergon/airlock-microgateway-configbuilder`
     * `hub.docker.com/r/ergon/airlock-microgateway`
+    :exclamation: The Microgateway repositories are public, but Docker has [rate limits](https://www.docker.com/increase-rate-limits) for anonymous users in place.
+Therefore, it is recommended to use a Docker Hub account to pull the image.
+* A Docker Hub account with access to the private repository:
     * `hub.docker.com/r/ergon/airlock-iam`
       :exclamation: Please contact `order@airlock.com` to get access to the private repositories.
 * Airlock license files:
     * A valid license for Airlock Microgateway
+      :exclamation: Without a valide license, Airlock Microgateway works as community edition with [limited functionality](https://docs.airlock.com/microgateway/latest/?topic=MGW-00000056).
+The example is designed for the premium edition.
     * A valid license for Airlock IAM
-      :exclamation: Airlock Microgateway and Airlock IAM do not work without a valid license.
+      :exclamation: Airlock IAM does not work without a valid license.
 Please contact `order@airlock.com` to get temporary Airlock license files.

 ## Start Minikube